bowdena/has-many-through/README.md

 This is a very simple Proof of concept build for has_many, through in rails 6 because I often forget exactly how to make this work as I trip over the view component of the scaffold.
+This is a super simple app and uses sqllite so should work just about anywhere.

 I rediscovered this resource which helped to put me on the right path: https://learn.co/lessons/has-many-through-forms-rails